 "If he [Prandelli] thought that I missed the World Cup simply because I play in China, I didn't care," he told FIFA.com.

 "Every match is highly contested.
-It is not easy to play against the tough opposition and win matches," he said.
+It is not easy to play against the tough opposition and win matches.

 "As a player, you have to keep fit and maintain form if you want to get a good result.
 You should work very hard."